unconventional-underdogs/productade/README.md

 ### Build a Prototype Using a Human Created Natural Language Prompt

 Get started quickly by using a human created prompt.
 This prompt has been tested and fine-tuned in Anthropic Claude’s paid and free plans.
-As this is a “one-shot” prompt, it includes details that may not typically appear in a n’s first prompt into the large language model (LLM) on a project.
+As this is a “one-shot” prompt, it includes details that may not typically appear in a human’s first prompt into the large language model (LLM) on a project.

 #Prompt Begins